vraravam/natsumi-browser/README.md

   (e.g. Bookmarks).
 - `natsumi.sidebar.enable-tab-groups`: Enables Tab Groups CSS.
 This is opt-in as the developer does not recommend using custom CSS to implement Tab Groups at the moment.
+- `natsumi.sidebar.floating-panel`: Makes the Firefox sidebar panel float.
+- `natsumi.sidebar.panel-glass-effect`: Adds glass effect to Firefox sidebar panel.
+- `natsumi.sidebar.panel-resizable`: Makes the Firefox sidebar panel resizable.
 - `natsumi.sidebar.right-gradient`: Moves tabs and containers indicator gradients to the right.
+- `natsumi.sidebar.tabs-glass-effect`: Adds glass effect for the sidebar on compact mode.
 - `natsumi.sidebar.unlimited-pinned-tabs`: Removes the limit on the maximum number of tabs being shown in the pinned section of the vertical tabs.
-- `natsumi.sidebar.zen-sidebar-glass-effect`: Adds glass effect to Zen Sidebar so it's consistent with Natsumi URLbar and Natsumi Findbar.
+- `natsumi.sidebar.zen-sidebar-glass-effect`: Adds glass effect to Zen Sidebar.

 ### Findbar
 - `natsumi.findbar.disabled`: Disables Natsumi Findbar and reverts the findbar style back.